 and a whole host of other equipment – so you can rest assured that you are in safe hands.

-Your photos will be ready within 3 weeks, from the date of your wedding.
-Usually it is much sooner as I like to edit them as soon as possible after the event, but during busy periods it may be closer to the 3 weeks.
+This really depends on the time of year and how much work I have on.
+Generally, your photos will be ready within 3 weeks, from the date of your wedding.
+Somtimes it is much sooner as I like to edit them as soon as possible after the event, but during busy periods it may be closer to 4-6 weeks.

 I like to keep my images as natural as possible so I only occasionally use Photoshop to alter images.
 However, I use Lightroom for virtually every image and this is the tool I use to “develop” your photos – cropping and lightening/darkening them plus a few minor tweaks.